Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Crontab.md

 # Crontab jobs #

 The crontab is used to automatically run a program at a specified time or date.
+Some jobs are added there automatically when you install a new computer.

 To edit: ```crontab -e```